Infineon/mtb-pdl-cat2/README.md

 - Includes all the updates made to the peripheral drivers for ModusToolbox&trade;
   software

-- Contains standard set of PSoC&trade; 4/EZ-PD&trade; PMG1 digital and analog peripheral
+- Contains standard set of PSOC&trade; 4/EZ-PD&trade; PMG1 digital and analog peripheral
   drivers that enable rapid peripheral software development in third-party IDEs

 - The Arm&reg; Cortex® microcontroller software interface standard (CMSIS) core